Windwalker (film): Production and release

-Windwalker was shot in various outdoor locations in Utah including the Wasatch Mountains.
-To maintain authenticity to the story, the film's dialogue is subtitled in English with Cheyenne and Crow languages spoken.
-Chief Dan George was tapped to play Windwalker but became ill, apparently leading Merrill to ask Trevor Howard, an English actor, to take the role.
-James Remar was already slated to play the main character as a young man.
-Thus, languages were used to attempt a sense of authenticity, both young and old Windwalker were played by white actors.
+The film's dialogue is spoken in the Cheyenne and Crow languages, with English subtitles.
+Chief Dan George was favored to play Windwalker, but became ill.
+Merrill cast Trevor Howard, an English actor, for the role.
+James Remar played the main character as a young man.
+Thus, while Native American languages were used to impart authenticity, both young and old Windwalker were played by white actors.